saeedhbi/govassist-assessment/README.md

 - Set .env file inside `src` folder
 - Run `make init` to install, build and run the project
 - Navigate to URL that set in .env
+- Register a user from Register page
+- You can now access to authenticated URLs in dashboard urls

 ### Initialize the Project